yyang-pplus/yyang-pplus.github.io/_posts/2021-03-11-pds-logging-rate-limiter.md

 {% include src/2021-03-11-pds-logging-rate-limiter/token-bucket.hpp %}
 ```

-Note, the `Token` class only have private constructors, thus only its friend `TokenBucketLimiter` can create new tokens.
+Note, the `Token` class only has private constructors, thus only its friend `TokenBucketLimiter` can create new tokens.

-The logger that use token bucket algorithm may look like this:
+A logger that uses token bucket algorithm may look like this:

 ```cpp
 {% include src/2021-03-11-pds-logging-rate-limiter/token-bucket-logger.hpp %}